thkox/ca-traffic-simulation/README.txt

 This will build the executable "cats".

-To build the vortex simulation program in debug mode, run the following commands
+To build the simulation program in debug mode, run the following commands

     $ mkdir build; cd build